Rules and guidelines of the Queens discussion group for autistic (and similarly neurodivergent) adults

 During the meeting itself, it's usually okay to have brief mention of political/controversial topics that pertain directly to autism itself, or to the autistic community.
 However, if there are people present with strongly differing views on these topics, please do nothing more than point us to a relevant web page, blog post, or thread in one of the autistic community online forums.
 (In that case, please say nothing more than something like, "I think this is an important issue we should all think about and discuss at the next Autism Politics Discussion Group."
 Please do NOT ask other members to voice their opinions about it, and please don't argue for your own opinion either.).

-If you need advice on how to talk about politics with family members or close friends who disagree with you, please do NOT mention, in our support group, the specific issues on which you disagree.
-Instead, any such discussion should be confined to general principles of methods for discussing controversial topics in a non-hostile way, such as Street Epistemology.
-If you want more detailed advice, ask to be allowed to join the Autism Politics Discussion Group or the General Societal/Political Discussion Group, as appropriate.
+If you need advice on how to talk about politics with family members or close friends who disagree with you, it is best to discuss this in either the General Societal/Political Discussion Group or the Autism Politics Discussion Group, as appropriate.
+But if you need to discuss this in our main support group, please do NOT talk about, in our main support group, the specific issues on which you disagree.
+Instead, any such discussion should focus on general methods for discussing controversial topics in a non-hostile way.

 Getting acquainted with other members